 I once read a book by a successful business leader who went into great detail about his morning routine: when he woke up, what he had for breakfast, and so on.
 Why is this important?
 Because if he did it, and he was successful, then obviously that’s what successful people do.

-However, more complicated examples of this type of thinking are everywhere in the business world.
+However, more complicated examples of this type of cognitive biases are everywhere in the business world.

 Replicating the strategies of a successful business might be smart, but you need to be sure the company was successful because of that strategy, and not because of some other factor you may not have considered.
 How many companies adopted the same policy and did not succeed?